srikanta00/ctimer/README.md

 # Example
 An example program is availble in the 'test' directory.
 For to the 'test' directory and run 'make' command to create the 'timertest' executable in the 'test' directory.

+# Note
+This program is tested on 'Ubuntu 20.04.4'.
+But it should work on other Linux environments.